uni-assist Application Guide: Step-by-Step for Studienkolleg Admission (2026)

 When uni-assist actually saves you time: If you are applying to multiple universities, having one central profile with all your documents is more efficient than uploading everything separately to 5 different portals.

-When direct application is better: If you only plan to apply to one Studienkolleg and it accepts direct applications, you save the 75 EUR fee and typically get faster processing.
+When direct application is better: If you only plan to apply to one Studienkolleg and it accepts direct applications, you save the 75 EUR fee and get faster processing.

 Checklist: Before You Submit